jnsbyr/esp8266-intexsbh20/README.md

 ### Power Supply

-This project will tap the 5 V DC power supplied by the SB-H20 mainboard to the control panel.
+This project will tap the 5 V DC power supplied by the PureSpa mainboard to the control panel.
 Using this power source avoids electrical hazards that may be introduced by adding an additional mains power supply.
 A battery might be an alternative, but with a typical power draw of 20 mA you need a rather large